 In 2010, Bubbly Dynamics acquired the former Peer Foods meatpacking plant in the Back of the Yards neighborhood of Chicago.
 The building was described by the real estate broker as a “strip and rip,” anticipating that the new owner would strip out the stainless steel, copper, and anything else of value, and rip down the building.
 But Bubbly Dynamics saw tremendous value in this USDA-grade facility and envisioned reusing the structure to incubate food and farming businesses, which would bring much-needed jobs back to a disinvested community in a “food desert” lacking healthy food options.

-As of early 2017, there are approximately 80 full-time employee equivalent positions based at the facility.
-The Plant is still under construction and is approximately 60% leased up; we anticipate reaching full build-out in 2019.
+As of early 2019, there were approximately 85 full-time employee equivalent positions based at the facility.
+The Plant is still under construction and is approximately 80% leased up; we anticipate reaching full build-out in 2019-20.

 “The Plant” is the simply the name of the building, not the name of an organization.